 Married taxpayers filing a joint return should only fill out one set of Form W-4 worksheets, even if both spouses have separate jobs and must turn in a Form W-4 to each employer.
 Withholding allowances should be split between the 2 Form W-4's.
 Except for residents of Canada or Mexico, taxpayers who are neither citizens nor residents of the United States may usually only claim 1 withholding allowance, unless the spouse is a US citizen or resident and has chosen to be treated as a resident of the United States for tax purposes, or the taxpayer is a US national.

 Additional allowances can be claimed for itemized deductions and such tax credits as the child tax credit and the child and dependent care credit.
-For instance, if you pay a mortgage, then you can easily estimate your deduction for mortgage interest paid during the year and for real estate taxes on the property, so if you expect that these itemized deductions will total $14,000, then you can use that amount in calculating your permissible allowances on Form W-4.
+For instance, if you pay a mortgage, then you can easily estimate your deduction for mortgage interest paid during the year and for real estate taxes on the property, so if you expect these itemized deductions will total $14,000, then you can use that amount in calculating your permissible allowances on Form W-4.